Cymru Premier: Clubs

 Of the 20 clubs that played in the inaugural season of the League of Wales, ten have since been relegated yet to return, with one, Ebbw Vale, folding in 1998.
 For a list of all clubs past and present see List of Cymru Premier clubs.
 For a list of winners and runners-up of the Cymru Premier since its inception, and top scorers for each season, see List of Welsh football champions.

 Only two clubs have played in every season League of Wales/Cymru Premier since its inception.
 These two clubs are Aberystwyth Town and Newtown.
+As these clubs have been relegated as of the 2024–25 season, this will no longer be the case when the 2025–26 season kicks off.